sangramrath/DP-050-Migrating-SQL-Workloads-to-Azure/Instruction/dp-050-01_instructions.md

 ### Open the Total Cost of Ownership (TCO) Calculator

-1. Open your browser and navigate to [Azure TCO Calculator](https://azure.microsoft.com/pricing/tco/calculator/).
+1. Open your browser and navigate to the Azure TCO Calculator, +++https://azure.microsoft.com/pricing/tco/calculator/+++.
 1. Under **Define your workloads**, delete any existing workloads in the **Servers** section.

 ### Enter the Database workload